genedan/TmVal/docs/glossary.rst

    compound interest
       A geometric pattern of money growth in which interest earned is reinvested at the rate of interest.

+   deferred annuity
+      A type of annuity whose first payment begins more than one payment period later than its present valuation date.

    discount
       The amount of money that must be paid up front on a loan.